Certificate of Sponsorship (COS)

 • Pay licence application fees (£574 for small organisations, £1,579 for large organisations)

-• Undergo Home Office assessment of business legitimacy
+• Home Office will assess business legitimacy

 • Processing typically takes 8-12 weeks (or 10 working days with priority service)